• Skip to primary navigation

 Why you will love this recipe:

-• These oat milk pancakes with egg are so light and fluffy.
+• These pancakes are nice and thin, and so light and fluffy.

-• All purpose flour - all purpose flour forms the base of these easy pancakes.
-If you are gluten free simply use a gluten free all purpose flour instead.
+• All purpose flour - this forms the base of these easy pancakes.
+You can use any type of all purpose flour that you like.

-• Oat milk - oat milk is a great plant based dairy free milk.
-I recommend using plain and unsweetened oat milk for making these pancakes.
+• Oat milk - I recommend using plain and unsweetened oat milk for making these pancakes.
 You could either use store bought or homemade oat milk.
 Feel free to swap the oat milk for any other milk you prefer including almond milk, cashew milk, coconut milk or soy milk.

-• Honey or maple syrup - you can use either honey or maple syrup to naturally sweeten these pancakes and keep them refined sugar free.
+• Honey or maple syrup - you can use either of these to naturally sweeten these pancakes while keeping them refined sugar free.

 • You can turn these into chocolate chip oat milk pancakes by adding some chocolate chips to the batter.